hazelcast/hazelcast/hazelcast-documentation/src/TomcatSessionReplication.md

 - Add `mapName` attribute into `<Manager>` tag.
 Its default value is *default Hazelcast Distributed Map*.
 Use this attribute if you have specially configured map for special cases like WAN Replication, Eviction, MapStore, etc.
 - Add `sticky` attribute into `<Manager>` tag.
 Its default value is *true*.
-- Add `processExpiresFrequency` attribute into `<Manager>` tag in order to set the frequency of session validity check in seconds.
-Its default value is *6* and min value to be set is *1*
+- Add `processExpiresFrequency` attribute into `<Manager>` tag.
+It specifies the frequency of session validity check, in seconds.
+Its default value is *6* and minimum value that can be set is *1*.
 - Add `deferredWrite` attribute into `<Manager>` tag.
 Its default value is *true*.

 <br></br>